sdegutis/immaculata.dev/site/public/blog/announcing-immaculata.md

 *discarding as little runtime state as possible*.
 The less we have to re-run, the faster we can code.

-We already have SSE for HMR in the browser.
+We already have server-side events (SSE) for hot-module-reloading (HMR) in the browser.
 And recently Node.js added `--watch` which restarts the *entire process*.
 But that's too slow.